4 Best (+Fastest) VPNs for Connecting Multiple Devices in 2021

 I ran tests for each VPN to find how the services compare when using multiple connections.
 For the first test, I automatically connected to the fastest available server for each VPN.
 For the second test, I connected the VPN to 5 different devices — a laptop, 2 smartphones, and 2 tablets.
 I ran speed tests from each device and averaged the results.

-My results showed that NordVPN is the best service in terms of performance, with fast server speeds and minimal drop when more than 1 device is connected.
+My results showed that ExpressVPN is the best service in terms of performance, with fast server speeds and minimal drop when more than 1 device is connected.

 |Fastest Speed with 1 Device Connected (Mbps)||Average Speed with 5 Devices Connected (Mbps)|